-In a previous post, I examined the distribution of ICO investments and noted a high degree of skewness.
+In a previous post, I examined the distribution of ICO investments and noted a high skewness degree.
 That is, the gap between ICOs getting maximum and minimum capital inflows is very large.
-This continues to be the case now as for example this last January the difference between the top and bottom ranked ICOs was 99 million USD – the top getting 100 million.
+This continues to be the case now as, for example, last January, the difference between the top and bottom-ranked ICOs was 99 million USD – the top getting 100 million.
 My calculations indicate that standard deviations for months with more than fifteen ICOs or more are pretty significant.
 Skewness is so acute that many sample months have a standard deviation larger than both the mean and the median.
 However, estimations for the last six months indicate skewness is getting smaller – but not at a rapid pace.

-This ICO trait is better shown in Figure 4 which displays the Lawrence curve for all ICOs included in the TokenData sample.
+This ICO trait is better shown in Figure 4, displaying the Lawrence curve for all ICOs included in the TokenData sample.

 Ten percent of all ICOs attract fifty-five percent of the total of 6.99 billion dollars invested on blockchain ICOs since 2014.
 Moving up the curve, we note that twenty-five percent of firms in the fray capture seventy-six percent of total investment.
 That is, 411 companies and startups compete for a pot of 1.68 billion dollars.
 The median investment for this group is 2.3 million dollars.
 Not that these amounts are insignificant.
 But they do show fierce and intense competition in the sector.

-More significant here is the fact that close to fifty percent of all ICOs do not report any incoming funding.
+More significant here is that close to fifty percent of all ICOs do not report any incoming funding.
 While some might be keeping this information out of the public sphere, most are probably not succeeding in raising any financing.
-The data indicate that since November of last year the number of “failed” ICOs is more significant than those that prevailed.
+Since November of last year, the data indicate that the number of “failed” ICOs is more significant than those that prevailed.
 Last December, sixty-three percent of ICOs did not report any data.
 This ratio went down to fifty-six percent in January of this year.

-The issue now is that financial needs and not technological innovation are leading the process with blockchains providing a magic magnet attracting capital from all sides.
+The issue now is that financial needs and not technological innovation lead the process with blockchains providing a magic magnet attracting capital from all sides.